Elham434/Robust-Optimal-Platoon-Control-Using-Model-Free-Reinforcemnet-Leraning/README.md

     Model-Free RL: A fully data-driven, online learning method that identifies optimal policies to compensates the effects of unknown dynamics and disturbances.

-    The virtual testing demonstrates the system’s effectiveness to maintain safe distances and speed tracking among multiple vehicles with parameter uncertainties and external disturbances, using only local   information
+    The virtual testing demonstrates the system’s effectiveness to maintain safe distances and speed tracking among multiple vehicles with parameter uncertainties and external disturbances.

     Keywords: Platooning, Model-Free Reinforcement Learning, Distributed Control, Robust Optimal Control, HJB Equation, Autonomous Vehicles